jeriel-rb/montcartenz-strapi/README.md

 # 🚀 Getting started with Strapi

+Built with Strapi and deployed on Railway.
+Strapi provides a headless CMS with a powerful admin panel and REST/GraphQL APIs.

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.

 ### `develop`